-Pick one of these 10 suggestions and decide to do it.
+Pick one of these 10 suggestions and decide to take action on it.
 If it helps find a friend or partner, pick a task you both need to do and do it together.
-Sit down one evening, open a bottle of Rioja and browse price comparison websites together.
+Sit down one evening, open a bottle of Malbec and browse price comparison websites together.
 Or take turns to help sort each other’s paper mountains over a packet of chocolate biscuits.

 1) Get your paperwork in order

 You can’t beat the feelgood factor of having your paperwork in order.
 Piles of paper can make overwhelming mountains out of administrative molehills.
 Sorting it out is often just a question of getting a good system in place – it’s the dithering and agonising over where to put something that often makes us put off the whole task.
 So think what small steps could help make filing a doddle of a daily habit.
 One idea is to create clearly labelled, separate files in transparent wallets for each account and keep them somewhere safe and accessible.
+This also applies to documents stored on your computer or in the cloud, where you can create folders and subfolder, so everything is easy to find.
 All this is especially important if you have your own business.
 This is the time to organise receipts and gather your paperwork for the end of the tax year.
-If you get your return done now you’ll have plenty of time to plan for the next big tax bill (in January 2013) and you may save on accounting fees – some accountants charge less if you get your returns in early.
+If you get your return done now you’ll have plenty of time to plan for the next big tax bill (in January 2023) and you may save on accounting fees – some accountants charge less if you get your returns in early.